ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ##### Folder handling

-- During training the `MAGNESIA_population_synthesis` folder is copied to each node to avoid redundant reads and reduce server load.
+- During training the `ML-Poppyns` folder is copied to each node to avoid redundant reads and reduce server load.
 - You must update the following in `mlpoppyns/simulator/config_simulator.py` as each node will have its own copy of the full code repository and will access files locally:
     ```python
         cfg["server_run"] = False
-        path_to_software = "MAGNESIA_population_synthesis"
+        path_to_software = "ML-Poppyns"
     ```

 ##### Dask usage on the PIC server